 Barb was a true woman of faith where she served diligently in her church by playing piano regularly on Sundays, served as a deacon ministering to the needs of the community, and most recently led a bible study for woman up until her final day.
 Barb also spent many months in South Africa ministering to prisoners to bring them the hope of Christ.
 Barb cherished spending time with her children and grandchildren, loved to cook, garden, read, and doing crossword puzzles.
 Barb particularly loved vacationing in Maine with long walks on the beach looking for sand dollars and sea glass, but most of all she sought to emulate and share the love of Christ to all those around her.

 Services for Barb will be held at the Coila Church, 93 State Route 372 Cambridge, NY at 3 p.m. on Monday March, 9th 2020 with refreshments following.
 Visitation will occur at the Ackley, Ross & Gariepy Funeral Home, 73 West Main St., Cambridge on Sunday March 8th from 4:00-7:30 pm.

 In lieu of flowers, donations can be made to the Argyle Presbyterian Church Missions Fund, 48 Main Street, Argyle, New York 12809.

-To plant a tree in memory of Barbara Jean (Watson) Karhan, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Barbara Jean (Watson) Karhan, please visit our floral store.